ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 At night she opened her heart to Jane.
 Though suspicion was very far from Miss Bennet's general habits, she was absolutely incredulous here.

 "You are joking, Lizzy.
-This cannot be!--engaged to Mr. Darcy!
+This cannot be! -- engaged to Mr. Darcy!
 No, no, you shall not deceive me.
 I know it to be impossible."

 "This is a wretched beginning indeed!
 My sole dependence was on you; and